FAQs - Porters Peak, Nova Scotia. Glamping Getaway.

 AC & Heating

-Cabins: As our units are built for year-long weather, we have a propane fireplace to keep you nice and toasty in the winter.
-In the summer, they are not cooled; however, there are several windows for air flow to pass through.
+Cabins & Chalets: Our units are built for year-round weather, so they have a propane fireplace to keep you nice and toasty in the winter.
+They are not cooled in the summer; however, there are several windows for air flow to pass through.

-Tents: Our tents are equipped with wood stoves to keep you warm under the canvas all winter long.
-In the summer, our tents are designed with windows and screened doors to allow the breeze to flow through.
+Tents & Domes: Our tents and domes have wood stoves to keep you warm under the canvas all winter.
+Our tents have windows and screened doors in the summer to allow the breeze to flow through.

 Running Water

-We currently do not offer running water in our tents or cabins.
+We currently do not offer running water.
 We do provide water through a 20L water jug with a hand pump.
 We leave a spare jug at your site but are happy to replace them as needed.

 Fire Safety Guidelines